cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 ## Phase 5: Organization Management Rollout

 ### Step 5.1: Database Migration for Organizations
-**Goal**: Introduce first-class organization support with Supabase migrations
+**Goal**: Add organization affiliations for campaigns, sessions, and characters

 **Tasks**:
-- Author `supabase/migrations/` scripts that create `organizations`, `organization_members`, and linking FKs to campaigns.
+- Author `supabase/migrations/` scripts that create `organizations` (with `logo_url` and timestamps) plus the `organization_campaigns`, `organization_sessions`, and `organization_characters` join tables.
-- Ensure triggers mirror the existing `update_updated_at_column` pattern for organization tables.
+- Apply a CHECK constraint on `organization_characters.role` limited to `npc` and `player` with a default of `npc`.
-- Backfill existing campaigns with a default organization to preserve current routing semantics.
+- Seed existing records into a default organization or backfill affiliation rows so current content remains visible post-migration.
+- Ensure triggers update `organizations.updated_at` on change and add convenient indexes on each join table for faster lookups by organization and entity IDs.

 **Files Touched**:
 - `supabase/migrations/20XXYYZZ_add_organizations.sql`